 Failing to adapt global business models to the local market: Consumer attitudes and behaviours are highly influenced by culture.
-When a company moves into a new market, business models should be modified to difficulties based on cultural background.
+When a company moves into a new market, business models should be modified to reflect local preferences, customs, and habits.

 Failing to identify regional and subculture differences: Within emerging markets, there are significant regional variations in consumer preferences and market conditions